Birmingham District Voters!

 Zero rate increase for homesteads, and return to state formula of 18 mills for Commerical/non-homestead properties.
 All schools in Michigan are funded with local and state millages.
 The Commerical 18 mill levy provides approximately $2,720 per full time student.
 The BPS community is grateful for the continued support of the hold harmless homestead millage which represents an additional $3,877.23 per full time student (it’s been the same dollar amount per student amount since 1994).
 The bar graph adjacent to this text shows the support our community has provided in the prior renewal election.

 Great Schools = Great Communities

 The residents of the Birmingham School district have always know the power of supporting great schools.
 This renewal ensures we continue to fund our schools in a manner that protects smaller class sizes and diversity of programing.

-Remember to take down the yard signs!
+Remember yard signs!

 Frequently Asked Questions

 On November 5, 2019 voters in the Birmingham Public School District will be asked to renew the existing operating millage and return the Commerical millage to the state formula of 18 mills.
 With this approval the millage is extended to 2028 and WILL NOT increase any homestead taxes.